 “Pain and suffering” is sometimes used as a catch-all phrase to describe the above damages.
 This term refers to physical or emotional distress from your motorcycle accident injury.

-There are two methods that are often used to calculate pain and suffering: the multiplier and per diem methods.
+There are two main methods for calculating pain and suffering: the multiplier method and the per diem method.
+Here’s a breakdown of how each one works:

 The Multiplier Method